TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/cloud/billing-and-subscription-management/_index.md

 For example, if the VAT ID is `AB12312312312`, enter `12312312312` and try subscribing to {{% tts %}} again.
 ### What happens if my subscription is past due?

-If your {{% tts %}} tenant subscription payment is overdue, you will first receive the `Stripe subscription past due` warning when you log into your tenant's Console.
-If the payment is 3 weeks past due, you will encounter the `Tenant Flagged` error in the Console.
-This means your tenant has entered the flagged state and further functionality will be restricted because of the automatic tenant deactivation.
+If your {{% tts %}} tenant subscription payment is overdue, it enters the flagged state.
+First, you will first receive the `Stripe subscription past due` warning upon any action in your tenant's Console, and when using API or CLI.
 You will probably also receive an email notifying you about overdue payment.

+{{< warning >}}
+If the payment is 3 weeks past due, automatic tenant deactivation will follow.
+{{</ warning >}}

 Once you clear all overdue pending invoices, your tenant will automatically be reactivated.